-Email list messages were obtained from the GMANE email archive~\cite{gmanePack}, which consists of more than 20,000 email lists and more than 130,000,000 messages~\cite{GMANEwikipedia}.
+Email list messages were obtained from the Gmane email archive, which consists of more than $20,000$ email lists (discussion groups) and more than $130\times 10^6$ messages~\cite{Gmanewikipedia}.
 These lists cover a variety of topics, mostly technology-related.
-The archive can be described as a corpus with metadata of its messages, including sent time, place, sender name, and sender email address.
-The GMANE usage in scientific research is reported in studies of isolated lists and of lexical innovations~\cite{GMANE2,bird}.
+The archive can be described as a corpus along with message metadata, including sent time, place, sender name, and sender email address.
+The usage of the Gmane database in scientific research is reported in studies of isolated lists and of lexical innovations~\cite{Gmane2,bird}.

-We analyzed many email lists (and data from Twitter, Facebook and Participa.br) but selected only four in order to make a thorough analysis, from which general properties can be inferred.
-These lists, selected as representative of both a diverse set and ordinary lists, are: \begin{itemize} \item Linux Audio Users list\footnote{gmane.linux.audio.users is list ID in GMANE.}, with participants holding hybrid artistic and technological interests, from different countries.
-English is the language used the most.
-Abbreviated as LAU from now on. \item Linux Audio Developers list\footnote{gmane.linux.audio.devel is list ID in GMANE.}, with participants from different countries, and English is the language used the most.
-A more technical and less active version of LAU.
-Abbreviated LAD from now on. \item Development list for the standard C++ library\footnote{gmane.comp.gcc.libstdc++.devel is list ID in GMANE.}, with computer programmers from different countries.
-English is the language used the most.
-Abbreviated as CPP from now on. \item List of the MetaReciclagem project\footnote{gmane.politics.organizations.metareciclagem is list ID in GMANE.}, with Brazilian activists holding digital culture interests.
-Portuguese is the most used language, although Spanish and English are also incident.
-Abbreviated MET from now on. \end{itemize}
+We observed various email lists and selected four of them together with data from Twitter, Facebook and ParticipaBR for a thorough analysis, from which general properties can be inferred.
+These lists are as follows:

+\begin{itemize} \item Linux Audio Users list\footnote{gmane.linux.audio.users is list ID in Gmane.},with participants from different countries with artistic and technological interests.
+English is the prevailing language.
+Abbreviated as LAU from now on.

+\item Linux Audio Developers list\footnote{gmane.linux.audio.devel is list ID in Gmane.}, with participants from different countries; a more technical and less active version of LAU.
+English is the prevailing language.
+Abbreviated as LAD from now on.

+\item Developer's list for the standard C++ library\footnote{gmane.comp.gcc.libstdc++.devel is list ID in Gmane.}, with computer programmers from different countries.
+English is the prevailing language.
+Abbreviated as CPP from now on. \item List of the MetaReciclagem project\footnote{gmane.politics.organizations.metareciclagem is list ID in Gmane.}, a Brazilian email list for digital culture.
+Portuguese is the prevailing language, although some messages are written in Spanish and English.
+Abbreviated as MET from now on. \end{itemize}